 Our program is designed for patients to have an assistant or "Coach" to help them at home.
-For the first several days or weeks, depending on your progress, you will benefit from someone to assist you with meal preparation, etc. The case manager will arrange for outpatient therapy or home health if appropriate.
-Your "Coach" needs to be available to help if possible.
+For the first several days or weeks, depending on your progress, you will benefit from someone to assist you with meal preparation, etc. The case manager will arrange for outpatient therapy or home health care if appropriate.
+Your Coach needs to be available to help if possible.
 Preparing ahead of time, before your surgery, can minimize the amount of help needed.
-Having the laundry done, house cleaned, yard work completed, clean linens on the bed, and single portion frozen meals will reduce the need for extra help.
+Having the laundry done, house cleaned, yard work completed, clean linens on the bed, and a supply of single-portion frozen meals will reduce the need for extra help.